 - You should also watch your sleeping position.
 Keep your upper body elevated while sleeping.

 - Sleeping on your on your left side may also help in digestion.
 Better and quick digestion means no acid reflux.
-Some of the studies suggest that when you sleep on your stomach or on right side, you exert additional pressure which might trigger GERD symptoms.
+Some of the studies suggest that when you sleep on your stomach or on the right side, you exert additional pressure which might trigger GERD symptoms.

 - Quit smoking.
 Smoking weakens the muscle, the LES, and it can’t often remain tight releasing acid back up into the esophagus.